Surf Forecasts:

 The Lowdown

 Alright, Rusty here.
-Let’s see what’s cooking at Guarita over the next couple weeks.
+Let’s break down what’s on offer at Guarita over the next couple of weeks.

 Rusty.